 To resize it or change the color, you can edit the settings in the bar near the top of the screen, as highlighted below.

-2: Use the Font Wingdings
+2: Use the Built-in Font Wingdings

 Another method that is perhaps less obvious is to use Wingdings, a special font which is automatically downloaded into Photoshop.
 Rather than causing the letters you type to be displayed, it replaces each letter with a designated symbol.
-And luckily, there’s one letter which can be typed to display a bullet point!
+And luckily, there’s one letter that can be typed to display a bullet point!

 So, starting with a file already open, we’re going to select the Type Tool again, either by hitting the T key on the keyboard, or by clicking on the icon shown below, found down the toolbar at the left of the screen.

 Now that the tool has been selected, you can click anywhere within the document to start typing.
 You should notice that once you have clicked to create a new text box, an options bar appears near the top of the screen.
 At the left of this is a dropdown menu that lets you choose a font.

 Click on the arrow to the side of the current font name to pull up the different options in the menu.
 Then hover your mouse over the list and scroll down until you find the font entitled Wingdings (this will be located somewhere near the bottom of the list since it is ordered alphabetically).

 After selecting this font, click back on the text box and type the letter ‘L’.
 And hopefully, you will see that it magically appears as a bullet point!